 - If you hate the taste (or cook for someone who does), substitute beef or pork.

+I included a couple of recipes that I often use ground lamb, but may have been written for bison or another ground meat.
 I hope this post encourages you to occasionally include ground lamb in your healthy or healthyish diet!